aakash4dev/nextjs-ethereum-explorer/README.md

 - All large numeric fields (like `gasUsed`, `gasPrice`, `value`) are stored as strings.
 Use `.toString()` before saving.

 ### No Data in Frontend
-- Make sure MongoDB is running and accessible
+- Make sure MongoDB is running and accessible.
-- Check your `.env.local` values
+- Check your `.env.local` values.
-- Check the browser console and server logs for errors
+- Check the browser console and server logs for errors.
-- Run the indexer again if needed
+- Click the "Sync" button to re-run the indexer.

 ---